A Musical Short Film

 The men behind the mustaches

 The Tin Can Brothers is a comedy group based in Los Angeles.
 Residents of the same building, Corey Lubowich, Brian Rosenthal and Joey Richter soon realized that they could easily communicate between apartments with a tin can phone.
 And thus, the brothers were born.
-The boys have posted over 100 videos to YouTube, garnering over three quarters of a million views and thousands of subscribers.
-In 2014, their first live sketch show sold out at Chicago’s Stage 773.
-They followed it with a three night run at Hollywood's ACME Comedy Theatre.
+Since then, the boys have posted over 100 videos to YouTube, created four live shows, and raised over $85,000 on Kickstarter for their projects.
+In 2014, their first live sketch show, Alive!
+On Stage!, sold out at Chicago’s Stage 773.
+They followed it with a three night run at Hollywood's ACME Comedy Theatre with Seriously.
+Not A Joke.
 They then collaborated with the band TalkFine to create the new musical Spies Are Forever, that had an acclaimed run in North Hollywood in 2016.
+They collaborated again with TalkFine on the musical short film, Flop Stoppers, which was selected to screen at Buffer Festival in Toronto and the Newport Beach Film Festival.
+Their newest live show, The Solve It Squad Returns, runs June 15-25, 2017 in North Hollywood.

 Corey's previous work includes directing Airport for Birds (and Other Great Ideas) at Chicago’s Second City, a national concert tour with Glee’s Darren Criss, designs for seven shows with StarKid Productions (including A Very Potter Sequel and Holy Musical, B@man!), and producing acclaimed productions of The Last Days of Judas Iscariot, Reefer Madness, and Dr. Horrible’s Sing-Along Blog.
 Corey also co-created the musical webseries World’s Worst Musical.